microsoft/FourQlib/FourQ_ARM_side_channel/README.md

 # FourQlib v3.0 (C Edition):
 # Optimized implementation for 32-bit ARM and ARM Cortex-M4 with side-channel countermeasures

+This is an **experimental** side-channel secure implementation.
+DO NOT USE AS IS IN PRODUCTION.
+See the "Security notes" below.

 This implementation includes scalar multiplication, ECDH and digital signature algorithms protected with a set of efficient countermeasures that have been especially tailored for FourQ to minimize the risk of timing attacks, simple and differential side-channel analysis (SSCA/DSCA), correlation and collision attacks, including specialized attacks such the doubling attack,